ColemanGariety/gulp-nodemon/README.md

 ### **--debug**

-You can also pass the debug flag to nodemon through the `nodeArgs` option
+You can also pass the debug flag to node through the `nodeArgs` option

 Example below will start `server.js` in `development` with `--debug` flag.
 ```javascript